dinezh256/dineshshaw.in/markdown/shift-focus-to-popup.md

 #### **Conclusion**

 In this blog post, we've addressed the accessibility challenge of shifting focus from an element to a popup in a React application.
-By using React hooks and DOM manipulation techniques, we ensure that users navigating our application with keyboards or assistive technologies have a seamless experience when interacting with popups.
+By using React hooks, we ensure that users navigating our application with keyboards or assistive technologies have a seamless experience when interacting with popups.
 Remember, accessibility isn't just a feature; it's a fundamental aspect of building inclusive web applications.
 Let's continue to prioritize it in our development workflows.